NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_07_asxckiikt5.md

 - see the abundance of the ressource is reduced

-- If it's because of the demand, highest level of appreciation due to competition for limited ressources eg. advertisement where shopper compete to get the item black friday
+- If it's because of the demand, highest level of appreciation due to competition for limited ressources eg. advertisement where shopper compete to get the item
+ - This happen at the black friday
-        + fish example pg 361
+ - An additional example is the fish example pg 361 in the book
-                + auction sale (example pg 363)
+ - The auction sale example can be also looked at pg 363

 VVVVV